bengarrett/RetroTxt/docs/options.md

 ### Background scanlines

 Apply a subtle scan line effect to the backdrop of the page.
-The effect is more pronounced on light backgrounds but is not applied to the text.
+The result is more pronounced on light backgrounds and ignores the text.

 ### Text render

 #### Normal

-Does nothing but the host operating system or browser will most likely apply some font smoothing to the text characters.
+Lets the host operating system or browser handle the font smoothing.

 ![Normal text render](assets/text_render_normal.png)

 ##### Smeared

-Most browsers (other than FireFox on Windows) display vertical line artefacts when showing block characters.
-This option implements a `text-shadow` property in an attempt to correct this.
-It unfortunately also blurs alphanumeric characters that make them less readable.
+Due to font smoothing, many browsers display vertical line artefacts when showing block characters together.
+This option implements a `text-shadow` property in an attempt to correct this but it also blurs alphanumeric characters to make them less readable.

 ![Smeared text render](assets/text_render_smeared.png)